Frederick Ferdinand Schafer Painting Catalog

 painting image Evening on Castle Rock, Columbia River [1], 1884

 After settling in northern California, Schafer apparently traveled quite a bit, especially throughout the Pacific northwest.
-Although reports of studios in both Portland and Seattle seem to be unverifiable,note 3 35-odd Oregon scenes and 15 other Pacific Northwest scenes confirm that he visited there.
+Although a report of a studio in Portland has not been confirmed,6 35-odd Oregon scenes and 15 other Pacific Northwest scenes confirm that he visited there.
 In the 1884 Mechanics' Institute Nineteenth Industrial Exhibition in San Francisco, for the first time there were paintings of Mount Hood and the Columbia River, and the painting at the left is a summer scene dated that same year.
 In addition, that exhibition contained several paintings of Mount Shasta and the upper Sacramento River.
 Finally, [Mountain sunrise (Lassen Peak)] is also dated 1884.
 Taken together, these events strongly suggest a trip by railroad from San Francisco to Portland and then up the lower Columbia River in the summer of 1884.
-Beyond that, 18 paintings have been found of scenes of Great Plains Indians, two of which have Montana in their titles, and the remainder, by appearance, from the same locale.
-There are four Colorado scenes, two Idaho scenes, an unverifiable report of a third,note 4 ten in Utah, one in Nevada, at least nine in British Columbia, and one in Alaska.
-The Alaska scene, one Idaho scene, and one Colorado scene are dated 1889, suggesting an extensive trip north and inland that year.

 painting image